MicrosoftDocs/bot-docs/articles/intelligent-bots.md

 - Support for FB Messenger's location picker GUI dialog
 - Open-source code (C# and Node.js) with customizable dialog strings

+Learn how to add the location control to your bot.

 ## Additional resources

-You can also find comprehensive documentation of each product and their corresponding API references on the <a href="https://www.microsoft.com/cognitive-services/en-us/documentation" target="_blank">Cognitive Services documentation site</a>.
+You can find comprehensive documentation of each product and their corresponding API references on the <a href="https://www.microsoft.com/cognitive-services/en-us/documentation" target="_blank">Cognitive Services documentation site</a>.